Dexamethasone (Into the eye)

 How to Use This Medicine

-- Wash your hands before and after using the medicine.
-If you wear contact lenses, remove them before putting the drops in your eyes.
-Wait at least 15 minutes after using the eye drops before putting your lenses in.
+- If you wear contact lenses, remove them before you put the drops in your eyes.
+Wait at least 15 minutes before you put your lenses back in.

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.

-- To use the ear drops: Wash and dry your ear thoroughly.
-Follow your doctor's instructions on the proper way to use this medicine in your ear.
-One way is to drop the medicine directly into the ear.
-Another way is to pack the ear canal with a gauze wick that is soaked with this medicine.
+- To use the ear drops: Follow your doctor's instructions on the proper way to use this medicine in your ear.
 Do not let the tip of the dropper touch anything, including your ear.

 Drugs and Foods to Avoid